-The Policy was reviewed and approved by the Hong Kong Country Senior Personnel Committee (CSPC), and the Board of CIL on its remuneration matters.
-The CSPC is a committee that makes decision on major Human Resources related issue including but not limited to cross franchise compensation and benefits planning in Hong Kong.
-The current revision of the Policy was last updated in June 2022 and was duly approved by the above parties.
-The next annual review has been scheduled in O2 2023.
+The Principles were reviewed and approved by the CEO and Banking Head of Hong Kong and Macau, and the Board of CIL on its remuneration matters.
+The current version of the Principles was last updated in July 2024 and was duly approved by the above parties.
+The next annual review has been scheduled for Q2 2025